paylogic/pushserver/README.rst

 ==========

-Simple but powerful HTML5 Server-Sent Events (SSE) server for any kind of updates coming from the backend to the client
+Simple but powerful HTML5 Server-Sent Events (SSE) server for any kind of updates coming from the backend to the client This app is the integration of the `Flask-SSE <https://github.com/DazWorrall/flask-sse>`_ into a simple generic flask app.
+Refer to flask-sse docs for more info about the applicable settings.

 Development Environment